How to enable monitor mode on your wireless interface

 If you are not using Aircrack-ng, you can run the following commands in your terminal:

-4. Run ifconfig wlan0 up to re-enable your network interface.
+ifconfig wlan0 upto re-enable your network interface.

 You may need to run these commands as root or a user with privileges.

-Once you have re-enabled your network interface, you can run iwconfig to confirm your wireless interface is running with "Monitor" mode:
+Once you have re-enabled your network interface, you can run iwconfig to confirm your wireless interface is running with 'Monitor' mode:

 wlan0 IEEE 802.11b ESSID:"" Nickname:"<WIFI@REALTEK>"